iTwin/viewer/packages/modules/web-viewer-react/README.md

   - Duration of startup to the creation of a view state for the iModel
   - Duration of startup until the last tile is loaded and rendered for the initial iModel view

+##### Connected iModel

+- `iTwinId` - GUID for the iTwin (project, asset, etc.) that contains the iModel that you wish to view
+- `iModelId` - GUID for the iModel that you wish to view

+##### Blank Connections

+- `blankConnection` - Data to use to create the BlankConnection (name, location, extents, etc.).
+Note that this can't be used in conjunction with the iTwinId or iModelId prop.

 #### Optional

-- `changeSetId` - changeset id to view if combined with the iTwinId and iModelId props
+- `changeSetId` - Changeset id to view if combined with the iTwinId and iModelId props
+- `blankConnectionViewState` - Override options for the ViewState that is generated for the BlankConnection

-- `backend` - backend connection info (defaults to the iTwin General Purpose backend)
+- `backend` - Backend connection info (defaults to the iTwin Platform's iModel Access Service)

-- `theme` - override the default theme
+- `theme` - Override the default theme
-- `productId` - application's GPRID
 - `onIModelConnected` - Callback function that executes after the iModel connection is successful and contains the iModel connection as a parameter
-- `i18nUrlTemplate` - Override the default url template where i18n resource files are queried
 - `frontstages` - Provide additional frontstages for the viewer to render
 - `backstageItems` - Provide additional backstage items for the viewer's backstage composer
+- `viewportOptions` - Additional options for the default frontstage's IModelViewportControl
+- `uiProviders` - Extend the viewer's default ui
+- `viewCreatorOptions` - Options for creating the default viewState
+- `loadingComponent` - provide a custom React component to override the spinner when an iModel is loading

+- `productId` - application's GPRID
+- `i18nUrlTemplate` - Override the default url template where i18n resource files are queried
 - `onIModelAppInit` - Callback function that executes after IModelApp.startup completes
-- `viewportOptions` - Additional options for the default frontstage's IModelViewportControl
 - `additionalI18nNamespaces` - Additional i18n namespaces to register
 - `additionalRpcInterfaces` - Additional rpc interfaces to register (assumes that they are supported in your backend)
+- `extensions` - Provide extensions for the viewer
+- `hubAccess` - Optional `hubAccess` to override the Viewer's default hub access
+- `mapLayerOptions` - Optional key value pair to provide map layers
-- `toolAdmin` - Optional `ToolAdmin` to register
+- `toolAdmin` - Optional `ToolAdmin` to override the Viewer's default tool admin
-- `imodelClient` - provide a client other than the default iModelHub client to access iModels (i.e. iModelBankClient)
+- `tileAdmin` - Optional `tileAdmin` to override the Viewer's default tile admin
-- `loadingComponent` - provide a custom React component to override the spinner and text that displays when an iModel is loading
+- `renderSys` - Optional `renderSys` to override the Viewer's default render system

 ## Typescript API